imcbrearty/GENIE/Code/README.md

 Examples pick files in this format are given in: https://github.com/imcbrearty/GENIE/tree/main/BSSA/Datasets/500%20random%20day%20test

-Each of the scripts (i - iv). should run with minimal changes, though some hyperparemeters can be changed, and a few features are hard-coded.
+Each of the scripts (i - v). should run with minimal changes, though some hyperparemeters can be changed, and a few features are hard-coded.
 Increased documentation will be added.